bevyengine/bevy-website/content/learn/book/migration-guides/0.9-0.10/_index.md

 - `App::add_state` now takes 0 arguments: the starting state is set based on the `Default` impl.
 - Instead of creating `SystemSet` containers for systems that run in stages, simply use `.on_enter::<State::Variant>()` or its `on_exit` or `on_update` siblings.
 - `SystemLabel` derives should be replaced with `SystemSet`.
 You will also need to add the `Debug`, `PartialEq`, `Eq`, and `Hash` traits to satisfy the new trait bounds.
 - `with_run_criteria` has been renamed to `run_if`.
-Run criteria have been renamed to run conditions for clarity, and should now simply return a bool.
+Run criteria have been renamed to run conditions for clarity, and should now simply return a `bool` instead of `schedule::ShouldRun`.

 - States have been dramatically simplified: there is no longer a “state stack”.
 To queue a transition to the next state, call `NextState::set`
 - Strings can no longer be used as a `SystemLabel` or `SystemSet`.
 Use a type, or use the system function instead.